dojo/docs/dijit/layout/BorderContainer.rst

 ---------------------

 Lets take a look at a more advanced example of using BorderContainer and other layout widgets.
-This example uses two BorderContainers to allow to, left and right content areas.
-Note the tabStrip attribute on the TabContainer.

 .. code-example::
   :djConfig: parseOnLoad: true